Martin Odegaard: Arsenal sign midfielder from Real Madrid for around £30m

 Arsenal complete the permanent signing of midfielder Martin Odegaard from Real Madrid for a fee in the region of £30m.Full Article

-The Gunners have confirmed the permanent signing of Martin Odegaard from Real Madrid who joins for £30million following a..
+Arsenal have completed the signing of Martin Odegaard from Real Madrid.
+The Norway international has penned a five-year deal with..

-Arsenal have completed the permanent signing of Martin Odegaard from Real Madrid.
+Martin Odegaard is set to be revealed as an Arsenal player following his £30million switch from Real Madrid but Gunners boss Mikel..